evershinemj/English/vocabulary.md

 jeopardize
 - To jeopardize a situation or activity means to do something that may destroy it or cause it to fail. 损害; 危及 He has jeopardized his future career.

+---

+drug dealer

+---

+launder
+- To launder money that has been obtained illegally means to process it through a legitimate business or to send it abroad to a foreign bank, so that when it comes back nobody knows that it was illegally obtained. 洗 (钱)

+---

+capital punishment
+- death penalty